-President Trump's other insensitive comments on race, ethnicity
+President Trump's other insensitive comments on race and ethnicity

 African-Americans

-In an attempt to tout his support among African-Americans, the then-presidential candidate pointed to a black man in a crowd at June 2016 rally in California, calling him "my African-American."
+In an attempt to tout his support among African-Americans, then-candidate Trump pointed to a black man in a crowd at June 2016 rally in California and called him "my African-American."

 "Oh, look at my African-American over here.
 Look at him," Trump said.
 "Are you the greatest?"

-Note: This story has been updated to reflect additional reporting.